pontusvision/jpostal/README.md

 ```
 ./gradlew assemble

+NOTE: if this causes trouble in Windows, please comment out the following lines in build.gradle (and copy the windows libs by hand to resources/lib/win-x86 )

+then run ./gradlew assemble
+and ./gradlew install

+//task buildJniLib(type:Exec) {
+ // commandLine './build.sh'
+//}

+//compileJava.dependsOn(buildJniLib)

 ```

 This will implicitly run [build.sh](./build.sh) which automatically runs the Autotools build for the JNI/C portion of the library and installs the resulting shared libraries in the expected location for java.library.path